-Biggest question / hole: How much change will De Boer institute in Atlanta's MLS Cup-winning starting XI and will he continue his preferred attacking 4-3-3 formation or will it be three at the back?
+Biggest question / hole: How much change will Frank de Boer institute in Atlanta's MLS Cup-winning starting XI?
+Will he continue his preferred attacking 4-3-3 formation or will it be three at the back?
 Is George Bello the starting left back, or could it be Brek Shea?
 Will Ezequiel Barco win a place in the starting lineup?
 How will de Boer spread minutes around to all deserving once the club's CCL adventure ends and there are just MLS games to be had?

 Biggest move so far: Re-signing Bastian Schweinsteiger.
 Hopefully, signing Brazilian center back Marcelo from Sporting CP means sweeper-Basti is a thing of the past, but, regardless, re-signing one of Germany's greatest ever players is a win.